 The National Family Caregiver Support Program runs in Ohio through the Ohio Department of Aging and the 12 Area Agencies on Aging.
 NFCSP is not a paycheck.
 It is a wraparound benefit: information and assistance, caregiver counseling, training, respite vouchers, support groups, and small supplemental grants for incidentals like GPS devices or care supplies.
 Eligibility is a family caregiver of an adult age 60+, or a caregiver of any age for a person with Alzheimer's or other dementia, or a kinship caregiver raising a child.
 NFCSP is not means-tested for the standard track.
 Statewide referral: 1-866-243-5678 or the ODA hotline 1-800-266-4346.
 Families who exhaust their Medicaid waiver hours under PASSPORT, OHCW, or MyCare Ohio often stack NFCSP respite vouchers on top of the waiver service plan.

-The order of operations for an Ohio family running this decision tree is: veteran benefits first, county-MyCare check second, DODD pathway third, age and disability profile fourth, spouse-vs-non-spouse last.
+The order of operations for an Ohio family running this decision tree is veteran benefits first, county-MyCare check second, DODD pathway third, age and disability profile fourth, and the spouse question last.

-Start with the VA pathway if the care recipient is a wartime veteran.
-The PCAFC stipend is tax-free, VDC is permissive for spouses, and A&A pension money is unrestricted.
-A veteran's family can often combine VA benefits with one of the Ohio Medicaid waivers, though hours under one program reduce billable hours under another to avoid duplicate payment.
+The PCAFC stipend is tax-free, Veteran-Directed Care is permissive for spouses, and Aid and Attendance pension money is unrestricted.
+A veteran's family can often combine VA benefits with one of the Ohio Medicaid waivers, though hours billed under one program reduce the billable hours under another to avoid duplicate payment.

 Personal Services Contracts and Ohio's Estate Recovery

 A personal services contract is the principal tool for paying a family caregiver while preserving Medicaid eligibility.
 The Ohio practitioner-standard elements are listed above under Pathway 6.
-The single most common mistake is signing the contract after services have already been provided, which Ohio Medicaid treats as a retroactive gift.
-The single second-most-common mistake is setting a rate above what local agencies charge, which Medicaid treats as the difference being a gift.
+Two mistakes sink most contracts.
+The first is signing after services have already been provided, which Ohio Medicaid treats as a retroactive gift.
+The second is setting a rate above what local agencies charge, which Medicaid treats as a gift of the difference.
 The contract must be prospective and rate-defensible.

 Spouses generally cannot be paid under a personal services contract for Medicaid look-back purposes.
 Transfers between spouses are disregarded under Social Security Act § 1917(d)(3)(A), but the same provision means the spouse is not a separate person for transfer purposes.
 The conditional OAC 5160-44-32 pathway is the spouse's route.